ghjeong12/ghjeong12.github.io/index.md

 4. **3D Interactive Visualization Method with Confirmation and Prediction of the Object Shape for Assistance of Manual Image Segmentation**
 <ins>Geonhwa Jeong</ins>, Jaeil Kim, Taeho Kim, Jinah Park
-In Proc. of the 2012 KIISE Fall Conference, 2012.
+In Proc. of the 2012 KIISE Fall Conference
+2012